ministryofjustice/network-access-control-infrastructure/documentation/hiding-secrets-in-task-definitions.md

 Deploy the changes into the required environment using terraform, run the following from the root of the directory:

+To deploy the changes into the 'Development' environment from your local machine, run the following terraform make commands from the root of the repository directory:

 ```shell
 make clean
 make init
 make plan
 make apply
 ```

+Deploying the changes into higher environments ie pre-production / production ia done via the nac-infrastructure pipeline in aws codepipeline [here](https://eu-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/network-access-control-infrastructure/view?region=eu-west-2)

 When the terraform is applied the secret names and values will be created in secrets manager for each environment at the paths specified in the secrets_manager.tf file.